JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 Anyway, so I was back outside playing around when Howie’s mom showed up and invited us all upstairs to celebrate Howie’s birthday.

-We all followed her up the stairs of the tenement up to their family’s apartment.
+We all followed her up the stairs of the building they lived in and followed her into their family’s apartment.
 It was like everyone else’s apartment back then: Small dinky and somewhat crammed.
 The cake was in the kitchen was small, dinky and crammed as well.

 As everyone jockeyed for position, I was trying to figure out how to swap out the candles; which happily weren’t lit yet.
 I don’t recall what birthday we were celebrating at the time, but it was a good bet this was his 8th birthday.
 So I had to quickly swap out 8 candles.